Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 ###  Volume parameters

- - **Initial volume**: this is how much liquid is initially in the vial
+ - **Current volume**: this is how much liquid is currently in the vial when you start the automation.
  - **Max working volume**: the efflux tube's position determines the maximum volume your liquid volume will reach.

 ###  Configuration parameters

 You can edit these parameters in your config.ini files.
+For dosing runs started from the UI, `Current volume` and `Max working volume` can also be adjusted directly in the automation dialog before starting.

 #### Section `[dosing_automation.config]`